-Public School District Fires #KatieFromFCPS Nash For Teaching Kid To Spell ‘Tomorrow’- #FreeKatie #BringBackKatie Begins
+Public School District Fires Katie Nash For Teaching Kid To Spell ‘Tomorrow’ — #FreeKatie #BringBackKatie Begins

-It might sound ridiculous that an employee in the field of education would be fired for teaching a child how to spell a word correctly, but that’s exactly what happened to Katie Nash.
+It might sound ridiculous that an employee in the field of education would be fired for teaching a child to spell a word correctly, but that’s exactly what happened to Katie Nash.
 According to Newser, Katie was fired by the Maryland public school district.
-Nash was apparently just doing her job as the social media director of the Frederick County Public Schools Twitter’s feed — found @FCPSMaryland — when Katie replied to a student on January 5, who wondered if school could close the next day.
+Nash was apparently just doing her job as the social media director of the Frederick County Public Schools Twitter’s feed, @FCPSMaryland, when she replied to a student on January 5, who wondered if school would be closed the next day.
 Apparently, the student asked if schools could close “tammarow.”

 You showed us all the true potential of a school county's twitter.
 We will always miss you #KatieFromFCPS ????#FreeKatie @FCPSMaryland pic.twitter.com/joRGwqdJfA